Mieum (food)

 Mieum (Korean: 미음; Hanja: 米飮) is a thin, strained gruel made from white rice, white glutinous rice, foxtail millet, or glutinous foxtail millet.
-It is often used in liquid diet for patients and for recently weaned children.
+It is often used in liquid diets for patients and for recently weaned children.
 A thinner mieum, made from rice water or mixed with powdered milk, is sometimes used as a breast milk substitute for younger babies.

 Preparation and varieties

-Rice or foxtail millet is soaked for at least 2 hours before being drained and boiled, usually at a ratio of 1 part grain to 10 parts water (1:10).
+Rice or foxtail millet is soaked for at least 2 hours before being drained and boiled, usually at a ratio of 1 part grain to 10 parts water.
 It is simmered until sodden and mushy, then strained through a double sieve.
-The Sieved gruel is then warmed again and served with two small dishes of salt and cheongjang (clear soup soy sauce).
+The sieved gruel is then warmed again and served with two small dishes of salt and cheongjang (clear soup soy sauce).

 Sok-mieum

 Sok-mieum (속미음; 粟米飮) is a mieum made with jujube, chestnut, and ginseng.
 Thinly sliced ginseng is simmered for an hour, and the water is used to make sok-mieum.
-Glutinous rice or glutinous foxtail millet, jujube, and chestnut is prepared in the same way: Boiling until mushy and double sieving.
+Glutinous rice or glutinous foxtail millet, jujube, and chestnut is prepared in the same way: boiling until mushy and double-sieving.
 Glutinous rice-based sok-mieum is seasoned with sugar, while glutinous foxtail millet-based sok-mieum is seasoned with salt before being served.